What is Counselling?

 Professional counselling can be arranged at several local venues; home visits are available providing that it is possible to maintain confidentiality and there are no interruptions or distractions, each case will be assessed individually and balanced with the client’s needs.

 Most clients start to experience change within 6-10 sessions, however, everyone is different so the number of sessions depends on your individual circumstances.

-Payments can be made via Paypal, Cheque or BACS.
+Payments can be made via Paypal or BACS.